Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Experimental Results

 The hardware evaluations run the motion planner in real-time.
 To enable this, four processes are run on a desktop computer with an AMD Ryzen 5950X and two NVIDIA A6000 GPUs.
 First, the high-level planner takes the start and goal configuration and computes a sequence of joint waypoints that are each collision-free, as measured by the \methodname constraint.
 Second, a \methodname optimizer iteratively solves the optimization problem defined in Section~\ref{subsec:approach_motion_planning} to compute a control parameter $k$.
 Third, a low-level controller consumes the control parameter $k$ and uses a combination of RNEA-based inverse dynamics~\cite{luh1980RNEA} and a PD error tracking term.
 Fourth, an orchestration process manages the parallel execution of the above three components.
 By assuming the robot tracks the target trajectories perfectly, the \methodname process may compute the next plan as the current plan is being executed.
 Similarly, the high-level planner computes the next high-level plan as the current sequence of waypoints is being tracked.

 The robot was mounted in an indoor setting with two sets of shelves, as shown in Fig.~\ref{fig:opening_figure}.
 For each set of shelves, three target configurations were placed in the environment.
-For each set of shelves, the robot was commanded to initialize at a safe configuration, cycle between the three target configurations, and then return to the home position.
-Each cycle was repeated starting with each of the three configurations it contains, meaning that three cycles were attempted per set of shelves.
-This results in three cycles per set of shelves, and six overall cycles.
-Finally, each cycle was repeated for three trials, resulting in a total of 18 trials.
-The $\alpha$ and $\beta$ parameters were selected to both be $0.025$, which Table~\ref{tab:random_obstacles_0.5s} demonstrates to provide a good balance between success and safety (i.e., avoiding collisions).
+For each set of shelves, the robot was commanded to initialize at a safe configuration, cycle between the three target configurations, and then return to the home position. \Review{Each cycle was repeated starting with each of the three configurations it contains, meaning that three cycles were attempted per set of shelves.
+This results in three cycles per set of shelves, and six overall cycles.} {Retaining cycle order, each target configuration was treated as the starting target configuration for each set of shelves, resulting in three cycles per set of shelves and six overall cycles.}{} Finally, each cycle was repeated for three trials, resulting in a total of 18 trials. \Review{ The $\alpha$ and $\beta$ parameters were selected to both be $0.025$, which Table~\ref{tab:random_obstacles_0.5s} demonstrates to provide a good balance between success and safety (i.e., avoiding collisions).

 Of the 18 total trials, 14 resulted in success.
 Of the four failures, one resulted from the arm gently grazing an obstacle, though the arm was still able to complete the trial.
 One failure resulted from the high-level planner failing to find a solution.
 One failure resulted from the trajectory optimizer getting stuck.
-Finally, one failure resulted from a collision with the shelves.
+Finally, one failure resulted from a collision with the shelves. }{ This configuration was run with a range of risk thresholds for both the RRT high-level planner and the trajectory optimizer.
+Table \ref{tab:hardware_results} provides the results.
+When the RRT is run with a low risk threshold, it frequently fails to find a solution.
+These failures arise both due to (a) incorrectly classifying the high-level waypoints as in collision and (b) failure to connect the start and goal configurations.
+Conversely, a high RRT risk threshold combined with a low optimizer risk threshold leads to high-level plans that the trajectory optimizer is unable to track.
+This results in the optimizer frequently becoming stuck, shown in the final row of Table \ref{tab:hardware_results}.
+When risk thresholds are chosen according to the results in Sections \ref{subsec:collision_evals} and \ref{subsec:planner_eval}, a high rate of success is achieved.

+Table \ref{tab:hardware_results} also provides timing metrics for the hardware demonstrations.
+The RRT timing metrics exclude cases where the RRT classifies a high-level waypoint as in-collision, in which case the planner immediately reports a failure.
+Optimization times are averaged across all planning trials.
+Despite these multiple processes running on the computer, real-time trajectory optimization is maintained.